 - Turn your crockpot on low to let it heat up.

 - Pour your milk into a saucepan and heat over medium heat, stirring occasionally until it reaches 185 degrees.
-Use a candy or meat thermometer to check temperature.
+Use a candy or meat thermometer to check the temperature.

-- Measure yogurt starter (the 1/4 cup of yogurt) into a bowl and pour about a cup of the warm milk over it and stir together. {Tip: Use 2 Tbsp of yogurt starter per 4 cups of milk.} Meanwhile pour remaining milk into heated crockpot.
-Pour milk and yogurt from bowl into the crockpot and stir it all together.
+- Measure the yogurt starter (the ¼ cup of yogurt) into a bowl and pour 1 cup of the warm milk over it and stir together.
+Use 2 Tbsp of yogurt starter per 4 cups of milk.

 How to make thick Greek yogurt

-Pour the yogurt into the cheese cloth-strainer and allow it to sit in the fridge overnight, or at least for 3-4 hours.
+Pour the yogurt into the cheesecloth strainer and allow it to sit in the fridge overnight, or for at least 3-4 hours.

-You’ll notice the liquid (whey) filling up the bowl, leaving you with super thick yogurt.
+You’ll notice the liquid (whey) filling up the bowl, leaving you with super thick yogurt!

-Favorite ways to enjoy homemade yogurt
+Favorite ways to enjoy homemade slow cooker yogurt

 Yogurt and granola bowls are a favorite in the mornings, and we enjoy them 1-2 times a week for sure.